- How much money do I need to participate in CSU International Programs?

 Q. Does CSU IP accept fee waivers?

 A. Yes.
-You can use a CSU dependent waiver, veteran’s fee waiver, Alan Pattee fee waiver, or AB540 to waive some or all of your tuition fees.You just need to submit a certification of your waiver.
+You can use a CSU dependent waiver, veteran’s fee waiver, Alan Pattee fee waiver to waive some or all of your tuition fees.You just need to submit a certification of your waiver.
 If you have questions about waivers, please contact the CSU IP Fiscal Affairs department at email@example.com.

 Q. Why do I need to complete a W9S form?